aabilio/url-shortener/README.md

 * **Stateless API Authentication** with Json Web Token as a Bearer Token using the Authentication Header from HTTP protocol.
 * **API Pagination** for those endpoints that need it.
 Using url params like "limit" and "offset".
 * **Multi domain support**.
-Now the generated shorted urls is not coupled with a certain domain so include new domains shouldn't be dificult.
+Now the generated shorten urls are not coupled with a certain domain so include new domains shouldn't be difficult.
 * **Custom Path** (maybe for authenticated premium users).
-Refactorize short endpoint to accept new paramenters and not just the url.
+Refactorize short endpoint to accept new parameters and not just the url.
 * **Shorting batch operations**.
-Refactorizin the json body on the short endpoint we can include more urls than one per call.
+Refactoring the short endpoint's json body request payload we can include more urls than just one per call.
 * **Control Panel** for the administration of the backend.
 Maybe another fronted application with React/Redux.
-* We can deep on **browser test** to text the UX/UI
+* We can gl deep on **browser test** to test the UX/UI.
-* As infrastructure, for example for the demo app, we can use **CI/CD, and Docker** or maybe use Amazon Elastic Beanstalk to deploy the app
+* About the infrastructure, for example for the demo app, we can use **CI/CD, and Docker** or maybe use Amazon Elastic Beanstalk to deploy the app.

 ### Authors